 The EDA Mindset Shift

-Event-Driven Architecture (EDA) has evolved from a trendy concept to a business necessity.
+EDA has transitioned from a "nice-to-have" to an operational necessity.
 The transformation isn't primarily about technology, it's about changing mindsets and approaches to how businesses operate.
 Roberto Acevedo explains why EDA has become essential:

 "Now as the world is becoming interconnected and we are reacting to events every day...
 It's impossible to think that you can still do things in the traditional way of point-to-point or batching and I think you need to continue to evolve and EDA is in my opinion the way to go."